 You remember all those freshman college classes that ended in “101”.
 For some reason, I always felt less intimidated by the course if the title ended with that number.
-So welcome to Pruning 101, where we cover the pruning basics from A to Z.
+So welcome to Pruning 101, where we cover how to prune – the pruning basics from A to Z.

 While pruning can be intimidating for many people, it doesn’t have to be.
 In fact, once you know the pruning basics, you’ll quickly grow your confidence.
 Before you know it, you’ll be pruning like a pro.